Updated: May 2019

 Walruses inhabit the waters of two NAMMCO member states: Greenland and Norway.
 Norway does not presently permit the harvest of walruses in its territory.
 West Greenland walrus stocks inhabit both Greenlandic and Canadian waters; therefore management is a shared responsibility between Greenland and Canada.

-In Greenland, walrus hunting in Greenland is controlled by various regulations, which vary by location.
+In Greenland, walrus hunting is controlled by various regulations, which vary by location.
 There is a year-round ban on walrus hunting south of 66° N, and walruses that are hauled out on land are completely protected.
 Greenlandic regulations also forbid the hunting of mature females and calves (except in the Qaanaaq area) (NAMMCO 2013b).
 In areas north of 66°, walrus hunting is restricted to people with a valid professional hunting licence, and transport used in connection with the hunt must be either a dog sled or vessels of 19.99 GRT/31.99 GT or less (NAMMCO 2013a).
 Sale of walrus products is limited to direct sales at open markets or for personal use only.
 Reporting of the sex, age class, and date of walrus harvested has been mandatory since 1994 (Wiig et al. 2014).
 Municipal authorities in Greenland also have the ability to implement further restrictions on walrus harvest if needed (NAMMCO 2013a).

 Two of the Greenland stocks are shared with Canada.
 While there is cooperation on walrus research and stock assessment, there is currently no formal walrus co-management agreement between the two countries.